ApryseSDK/pdftron-react-native/README.md

 ##### currentUserName
 string, optional
 ##### onExportAnnotationCommand
-function, optional, annotation command will only be given if `collabEnabled` is set to true
+function, optional, annotation command will be given on each edit
 ##### onAnnotationsSelected
 function, optional